Learn how to track your results from SEO like a pro with this easy guide.

 That’s why professional bodybuilders have logs of every workout and every calorie consumed.
 Or why Ben Franklin made his own habit tracker, or why Kobe Bryant tracks the number of shots he makes and doesn’t leave the gym until he hits 800.

-So let’s apply this logic to a SUPER EASY system you can use for SEO to understand what’s going on with your sites & track your success.
+So let’s apply this logic to an easy system you can use for SEO to understand what’s going on with your sites & track your success.

-There are a bunch of ways to do it depending on the metrics you want to track, but one way or another you need to be tracking your results.
+There are lots of ways to do it depending on the metrics you want to track, but one way or another you need to be tracking your results.

 If you are reselling to clients, you don’t necessarily need to show them everything, but you’ll want to have it all at least for yourself.